-Tasty treat that often gets overlooked during Polish Fat Thursday Posted by Kasia on Feb 11, 2021 in Calendar, Culture, food, Holidays
+Tasty treat that often gets overlooked during Polish Fat Thursday Posted by Kasia on Feb 11, 2021 in Culture

 I honestly wish I was in Poland today!
 So does my husband and my kids…donuts just don’t taste the same, unless you have them during Fat Thursday in Poland!
 And they are not the only tasty treat that I love on that day…